coatl/redparse/README.txt

 == Drawbacks:

-* Pathetically, rediculously slow (ok, compiler-compilers are hard...)
+* Pathetically, ridiculously slow (ok, compiler-compilers are hard...)
 * Error handling is very minimal right now.
 * No warnings at all.
 * Some expressions aren't parsed correctly. see below.